 Manure Spreader for John Deere 650 Tractor – To keep the ground fertile, we add horse, chicken and sheep manure to it.
 But having a manure spreader, it cuts the time and labor way down to spread it – a shovel and a wheel barrel versus a 3’x9’ box with a system that tosses the manure off the back automatically as I drive the tractor down the row.
 Approximate Cost - $500-$1000 used depending on condition

 Upgraded DC Powered Water Pump – In order to reach our goals of being “off the grid” and expanding our growing capacity, we need a heavier duty, continuous run pump that will operate off of our solar/wind system.
 The best use well pump or converted “dirty-water” a/c to d/c pump is being researched by our volunteer engineer.
 Approximate Cost - $500

-Semi-Loads of Compost Delivered (33 cy) & Front End Loader Rental for a day – Compost is the life of the gardens, but it takes months and months for it to be ready.
+Semi-Loads of Compost Delivered (33 cy) – Compost is the life of the gardens, but it takes months and months for it to be ready.
 We love to use recycled tree trimmings, keeping them out of the dumps, and our own livestock’s “waste”, customers’ leaves, clean grass clippings and whatever else we can compost down.
 But to boost production NOW, a few loads of finished compost and the means to spread it would be awesome for this and next season’s gardens while ours “cooks”.
 Approximate Cost - $1,400 ea